Vvitoor21/Vvitoor21/README.md

 ### Hi there.
 I'm Vitor. 👋 💻

-I live practicing and getting knowledge in essential programming languages, for science and data analysis.
+I am practicing and getting knowledge in essential programming languages, for science and data analysis.

 #### Top Programming languages: